Mindfulness at work: fad or future wellbeing?

 While it originated in Buddhism, four decades of modern psychological theory have transformed mindfulness into a primarily secular practice.
 Indeed mindfulness at work is sometimes rebranded as “high performance classes” or “productivity sessions” to remove any whiff of its religious roots – and perhaps also from its less business-focussed celebrity advocates, such as Russell Brand.

-Mindfulness at work comes in many forms.
-Google created a “Search Inside Yourself” meditation course; Nike offers “mindful runs” via an app; and Goldman Sachs has integrated mindfulness into its wider resilience program.
+Mindfulness at work comes in many forms, all of which can support greater team wellbeing.
+Google created a “Search Inside Yourself” meditation course; Nike offers “mindful runs” via an app; and Goldman Sachs has integrated mindfulness into its wider employee assistance program.

 Factors such as size, location and budget all influence how a company can promote mindfulness.
 However typical offerings include mediation and yoga classes, apps for employees such as Headspace, and quiet rooms where people can have a still moment away from the hectic rush of the modern workplace.